Texts can be organized in many different ways. On the test, you’ll be asked to recognize text structures both directly and indirectly.

 | Yet |

-When authors want to establish causality—when one event causes another–they use a number of words that help readers see that connection:
+When authors want to show causality - when one event causes another - they use transitions that help you see that connection:

 Let’s see how this works in a passage: